Responsible Department: Office of General Counsel

 A. Responsibility to Report and Protection from Retaliation

 If any university employees or agents have a good faith reason to believe or suspect that a violation has or will occur, they have a responsibility to report those violations or suspected violations.
 University students, alumni, vendors, and guests may also report violations pursuant to this policy if they so choose.
 As long as report is made in good faith, the individual will not suffer harassment, retaliation, or adverse employment consequences based on making the report.
-Anyone who reasonably believes they have been retaliated against in violation of this policy should immediately contact the Office of Legal Services.
+Anyone who reasonably believes they have been retaliated against in violation of this policy should immediately contact the Office of General Counsel.

 B. Prohibition Against Bad Faith Reporting and Retaliation